microsoft/FluidFramework/BREAKING.md

  - SingletonContainerServiceFactory.getService

  In general the impact of these changes should be transparent.
 If you see compile errors related to Fluid object provider types with the above apis, you should transition those usages to [FluidObject](https://github.com/microsoft/FluidFramework/blob/main/common/lib/core-interfaces/src/provider.ts#L61) which is the replacement for the deprecated IFluidObject.

+### Remove IFluidObject from Extensions
+The following deprecated provider properties are no longer exposed off of IFluidObject
+ - IFluidMountableView
+ - IAgentScheduler
+ - IContainerRuntime
+ - ISummarizer

+The interfaces that correspond to the above properties continue to exist, and can use directly, or with the IFluidObject replacement [FluidObject](https://github.com/microsoft/FluidFramework/blob/main/common/lib/core-interfaces/src/provider.ts#L61)

 ## 0.56 Breaking changes
 - [`MessageType.Save` and code that handled it was removed](#messageType-save-and-code-that-handled-it-was-removed)